-A further analysis, Association between socioeconomic factors and deaths by suicide: a modelling study, reported here for the first time, developed statistical regression models to examine the association between the 10 identified predictive socioeconomic factors from the 2011 Census and deaths by suicide in Australia.
+Additional analysis, Regression risk models for selected census variables, developed statistical regression models to examine the association between 10 identified predictive social and economic factors from the 2011 Census and deaths by suicide in Australia.
 The difference between this approach and the previous cumulative risk analysis, is that regression allows for adjustment for the various risk factors for suicide, which may make estimates more precise.

 The multivariate (multiple variables) regression model showed that the strongest associations with deaths by suicide (relative to respective reference groups, and after adjusting for other variables in the model) included: